Fynn, paladin, hero of Azirin, defender of Stonehaven.

 “For now, we wait,” Iliera said, offering Fynn a warm smile.
 “How goes your mining?”

-The draenei paladin stepped over to the pickaxe and looked at Fynn’s work.
+The Musfurin paladin stepped over to the pickaxe and inspected Fynn’s work.
 She gestured toward the book.
 “Bring that here, would you?”

 Fynn did as she asked, picking the book up and handing it to her while she continued to look over the seam.
 When she had the book in hand, she turned through the pages, carefully flipping through the original writing and the translated notes that had been shoved inside of it by one of the few that could understand the ancient language.